 The possible causes of lymph node swelling range in severity from common infections that typically resolve on their own to more serious conditions, such as lymphoma.

-In this article, we look at why lymph nodes swell, the most common causes of this symptom, and when to see a doctor.
+In this article, we look at why lymph nodes swell, the most common causes of this symptom, and when to consult a doctor.

 When a person has an infection or injury, the lymph nodes may swell as they start to filter unwanted cells from the lymph.

 Lymph is a watery fluid that carries oxygen to the cells and transports waste products away from them.
 It also contains white blood cells, which help fight infections.

 As the lymph nodes begin to work harder to remove waste, they can enlarge.
-This enlargement is more common in certain areas of the body, including the neck, armpit, and groin.
+This enlargement is more common in certain areas of the body, including the neck, armpits, and groin.